winft/theseus-ship/CONTRIBUTING.md

 ## Submission Guideline
-Code contributions to KWinFT are very welcome but follow a strict process that is layed out in detail in Wrapland's [contributing document][wrapland-submissions].
+Code contributions to KWinFT are very welcome but follow a strict process that is laid out in detail in Wrapland's [contributing document][wrapland-submissions].

 *Summarizing the main points:*